lessthanoptimal/ValidationBoof/change.md

 - QR Code threshold was tuned some more improving overall performance.
 Slight performance drop in rare edge cases.
 - QR Code more images added to regression
 - Calibration optimization method was changed.
 Results of for practical purposes identical
+- Turned off concurrency by default for all regression tests to ensure results are deterministic

 ## Version 0.32